-

 Range

-Occurs in tropical and temperature ocean environments worldwide. -
+Tropical and temperature ocean environments worldwide -

 Habitat